carsoncole/tree-recycle/README.md

 ## Seed Data

-For testing and trial use, seed configuration, reservation, and admin user data can be loaded with
+Trial seed data can be loaded.
+This will create the initial admin user (admin@example.com, password: password), route, zone and reservation data.
+Use this data to only preview the apps functionality, not for production purposes.

     rails db:seed